awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 + **Key**: The `<cluster-name>` value matches your Amazon EKS cluster's name\.
 + **Value**: The `shared` value allows more than one cluster to use this VPC\.

 This tag is not required or created by Amazon EKS for 1\.15 or later clusters\.
 If you deploy a 1\.15 or later cluster to a VPC that already has this tag, the tag is not removed\.
+However, you can safely remove this tag from any VPC used by an Amazon EKS cluster running version 1\.15 or later.

-## Subnet tagging requirement<a name="vpc-subnet-tagging"></a>
+## Load balancing subnet tagging requirement<a name="vpc-subnet-tagging"></a>

-Subnet tagging is required if you will use Kubernetes for service or ingress objects that need to create AWS load balancers.
-As a convenience when you create your Amazon EKS cluster, Amazon EKS tags the subnets you specify in the following way so that Kubernetes can discover them for creating load balancers:
+Amazon EKS recommends running a cluster in a VPC with public and private subnets so that Kubernetes can create public load balancers in the public subnets that load balance traffic to pods running on nodes that are in private subnets\.

+The Kubernetes service controller and the AWS load balancer controller can auto discover subnets to be used when provisioning Elastic Load Balancers in response to service or ingress objects.
+Your subnets must have the following tag requirements met in order for auto discovery to work.
+There are a total two tags required per subnet for each cluster.

+**Note**
+Application load balancers require at least two subnets in different Availability Zones.
+Network load balancers requires at least one subnet.
+The controllers will choose one subnet from each Availability Zone.
+In the case of multiple tagged subnets found in an Availability Zone, the controllers will choose the first subnet in lexicographical order by the subnet IDs.

+**Note**
+If you explicitly specify subnet IDs as an annotation on a service or ingress object, then Kubernetes and the AWS load balancer controller will use those subnets directly to create the load balancer.
+Subnet tagging is not required if you choose to use this method for provisioning load balancers, and you can skip this section.

+### Cluster name tagging requirement for load balancers<a name="vpc-load-balancer-subnet-tagging"></a>

+Subnets must be tagged with the cluster name as follows for auto discovery to work properly\.

 | Key | Value |
 | --- | --- |